Alexanderman07/portfolio/README.md

 [Github Repo](https://github.com/Alexanderman07/Bank-Account)

 - Compiled and implemented a graphical user interface, allowing users to withdraw and deposite money
-- Used **Java** to associate a social security number and a pin number to a user, achieving 100% user identification accuracy.
+- Used **Java** to associate a social security number and a pin number to a user, achieving 100% user identification accuracy
+- Integrated a balance checker to display user-specific balances on the graphical user interface after withdrawals and deposits

 ## Contact Me
 <form